 Retaliation is prohibited.
-No faculty member, staff member, or student may penalize, intimidate, or retaliate against a student or employee because he/she submits a claim; assists or participates in an investigation, proceeding or hearing regarding a complaint filed pursuant to this policy or because he/she has opposed conduct in violation of this policy.
+No faculty member, staff member, or student may penalize, intimidate, or retaliate against a student or employee because they submit a claim; assist or participates in an investigation, proceeding or hearing regarding a complaint filed pursuant to this policy or because they have opposed conduct in violation of this policy.

-PROHIBITED CONDUCT Α.
+PROHIBITED CONDUCT A.